Evidence Synthesis & Systematic Reviews in the Social Sciences

 GLOSSARY

 The form of a review generally depends on its purpose and area of interest and might focus on effectiveness of interventions, key conceptual debates, or something else.
-Reviews generally fall along a continuum from aggragative to interpretive.
+Reviews generally fall along a continuum from aggregative to interpretive.

 • Traditional/narrative review - flexible methods and means of analysis, aims to identify gaps in knowledge